-The Blueprint for Progress, a framework for improving student achievement, provides clear direction for everyone involved in education in Baltimore County.
-The Blueprint for Progress is built on a foundation of clear standards, quality instruction, and individual accountability.
-Implementing this blueprint is essential if we are to meet state and national standards and accomplish the goals of increased student achievement and continuous school improvement.
+The Blueprint for Progress provides clear direction for everyone involved in education in Baltimore County.
+The Blueprint for Progress is built on a foundation of clear standards, quality instruction, and individual accountability and is a basis for the Master Plan of the Baltimore County Public Schools.
+The Master Plan defines the actions the school system will take for continued improvement of achievement for all students.